telehash/telehash.github.io/v3/channels/chat.md

 When new participants are added to the chat the nature of them connecting to everyone will update their rosters, but when the leader changes an existing entry it must re-establish chat channels with the participants to notify them of the roster change.
 Participants only need to use their cached roster to determine the permission for any other incoming connection, and if they don't have a roster yet (new chat invite) they should respond as read-only (no `from`) until they decide to join/accept and then re-connect.

+The joining participant should try to initiate connections to the other participants via the leader (send a `peer` request directly to the leader for each participant), since they are connected already the leader can act as a temporary router to the other hashnames.

 ### Interface

 A chat UI is determined based on the roster and participants.
 When there are only two participants (after resolving all the join messages and any `aka` values validated) and the roster is default blocked to new participants joining it can be shown as a 1:1 interface to the user, otherwise it should be shown as a list of participants / chatroom.